openeemeter/caltrack/docs/data-prep/v1.0/README.md

 With the electricity cross reference file, perform the following:

 1. Obtain all net metered Service Account Ids from the 15 minute file electricity file.

-    a.
-In the 15 minute and hourly electricity data, any record where *DIR* is *R* is net metered.
+    1. In the 15 minute and hourly electricity data, any record where *DIR* is *R* is net metered.

 2. Obtain all net metered SA ids from the hourly electricity file, combine with those found in step 1.
 3. Left pad with zeroes (or zfill) to 10 all *char_prem_id*s.
 4. Using the Electricity Cross Reference file, build a map of *sa_id* to *char_prem_id*.
 5. Using a combination of the Electricity Cross Reference file, the net metered SA id set from steps 1 and 2, and the map from 4, add the *is_net_metered* column to the Electricity Cross Reference file.

-    a.
-Any row in the file that has *net_mtr_ind* set to *Y* is net metered
+    1. Any row in the file that has *net_mtr_ind* set to *Y* is net metered
-    b.
-Any row that has an *sa_id* in the set from steps 1 and 2 is net metered
+    2. Any row that has an *sa_id* in the set from steps 1 and 2 is net metered

 5. Build a map of *sa_id* to *char_prem_id*.
 6. Build a map of *sp_id* to *char_prem_id*.